thraxy/AWS-Mass-Emailer/README.md

 ## How we intend the project to work:

-1. The user will upload a CSV file that will trigger an S3 event 2.The function in AWS Lambda will trigger another Lambda function for importing files onto the database and then sending emails to specific email addresses
+1. The user will upload a CSV file that will trigger an S3 event
+2. The function in AWS Lambda will trigger another Lambda function for importing files onto the database and then sending emails to specific email addresses